 - A room upgrade, including to a standard suite

-- Welcome gift, including breakfast at many brands
+- A welcome gift, including breakfast at many brands

-Just for having the Bonvoy Brilliant Card, you receive 15 elite nights toward status annually.
-Several co-branded Marriott credit cards offer this, and you can only receive the benefit once on a personal card and once on a business card.
+Just for having the Bonvoy Brilliant Card, you receive 25 elite nights toward status annually.
+Several co-branded Marriott credit cards offer elite nights for being a cardmember, though this is the only card to offer 25 elite nights.
+Furthermore, you can only receive this benefit on one personal and one business card.

 $100 Ritz-Carlton & St. Regis Property Credit

 The Bonvoy Brilliant Card also offers a $100 on-property credit at Ritz-Carlton and St. Regis hotels when you book stays of at least two nights.
 The catch is that you have to book an “eligible rate,” which is going to be equivalent to the best available/non-discounted rate.